-There is also the participation of professors of the PPCIC in the Structuring Faculty (NDE) of The Bachelor’s degree in Computer Science (BCC) and the Computer Engineering course (EC) of CEFET/RJ.
+There is also the participation of professors of the PPCIC in the Structuring Faculty (NDE) of The Bachelor’s degree in Computer Science (BCC), in Computer Engineering (EC), in Electronic Engineering (EE) and Control and Automation Engineering (ECA) courses of CEFET/RJ.
 Professors Kele Belloze, Eduardo Bezerra and Jorge Soares (Coordinator of the BCC) are part of the NDE of the BCC, recognized with concept four by INEP/MEC.
-Professor Laura Assis is also part of the NDE of the EC and is the current coordinator of the EC Course.
+Professor João Quadros is also part of the NDE of EE.
+Professor Rafaelli Coutinho is part of the NDE of ECA.
+Professor Laura Assis is part of the NDE of the EC and is the current coordinator of the EC Course.
 Professors Eduardo Bezerra, Gustavo Guedes have already acted as department heads and coordinators of the BCC course.

 According to Conaes Resolution N 01 of June 17, 2010:

 Art.
 1. The Structuring Faculty (NDE) of an undergraduate course consists of a group of professors, with academic assignments of accompaniment, acting in the process of conception, consolidation and continuous updating of the pedagogical project of the course.